Light and tender small batch pumpkin muffins swirled with a layer of cheesecake both in the batter and on top of the muffins.

-Small batch pumpkin cheesecake muffins
+pumpkin cheesecake muffins (small batch)

-Weigh your ingredients
+Weigh your ingredients:

 Mix the batter carefully

 It is super important to not overmix the muffin batter.
-Overmixing the batter leads to more gluten development which almost always is not desirable, not only will you get those pointy tops on the muffins, but you will end up with tough and chewy muffins.
+Overmixing the batter leads to more gluten development which is not desirable in these muffins.
+Not only will you get those pointy tops on the muffins, but you will end up with tough and chewy muffins.

 Muffins like to go from under-baked to over-baked super quickly so it is important to keep a close eye on them.
 Start checking at 14 minutes with a toothpick.
 If the toothpick comes out wet, check them again in 2 minutes and so on until only a few moist crumbs stick to the toothpick.

-The trick to getting those nicely domed muffin tops is (mostly) all in your oven’s temperature!
+One trick to getting those nicely domed muffin tops is (mostly) all in your oven’s temperature!
 Bake the muffins at 425°F / 220°C for 5 minutes.
 Then, without opening the oven, reduce the temperature to 350°F / 175°C and continue baking until done.
 The super high heat will make the muffins rise nice and tall!
 You will also want to bake them lined in every other tin on the muffin pan, and fill them to the very top.
 This recipe makes the perfect amount of batter to fill every muffin liner straight to the top for those perfect muffin tops!

-Get evenly distributed muffin batter
+how to evenly distribute your muffin batter

 My favorite way to evenly distribute muffin batter is to use cookie scoops!
 Works perfectly every time.
 So long are the days of eyeballing which muffin may need a little more batter.